-A person who is engaging in prescription drug abuse is likely to need treatment to help stop.
-That’s because these drugs can be highly addictive.
+These drugs can be highly addictive.
 They can cause dependence to form, a condition in which you cannot stop using because your body and brain have become reliant on the drugs.
 What makes prescription drug addiction so problematic is that part of the condition involves denial of the condition.
 That’s because you may need to use those medications for the prescribed reason.

-How Do You Get Prescription Drug Treatment?
+How Do You Get Prescription Drug Addiction Treatment?

 Our team can offer help.
 If you are hooked on prescription drugs in Boston, reach out to our team to learn more about the treatment options we can offer, including the support we can provide to you for reclaiming your health.
 There are solutions for your pain.
 You don’t have to live with prescription drug addiction.